yetulaxman/gromacs-notebook/README2.md

 (e.g., with some portnumber=5042, above command: ssh -L 5042:localhost:5042 CSCUSERNAME@puhti.csc.fi ssh -L 5042:localhost:6080 CSCUSERNAME@r07c49)

 ```
-***Note**: Make sure to use different portnumber by each user to avoid port collision on login nodes.
+***Note**: Make sure to use a different portnumber by each user to avoid port collision on login nodes.

 Point your browser to http://localhost:portnumber (e.g., http://localhost:5042) and then click "vnc.html" as shown below: